keyoke/SentinelCustomWatchlistImport/README.md

 The custom import process is as follows:
 1. A CSV file with the naming convention "watchlist_[LOG_ANALYTICS_TABLE_NAME].csv" is dropped into the "incoming" Blob Storage container or File Share Directory.
-1. The Azure Function (ImportWatchlistDaily) is scheduled to run once a day on a CRON schedule "0 * 0 * * *", once triggered the function checks the "incoming" container or directory for new watchlists.
+1. The Azure Function (ImportWatchlistOrchestratorTimer) is scheduled to run once a day on a CRON schedule "0 * 0 * * *", once triggered the function checks the "incoming" container or directory for new watchlists.
 1. When a new watchlist arrives the contents of the file is hashed and the rows are converted to JSON, each row is inserted into a custom table in the Log Analytics Workspace.
 1. Once the file is processed it is moved to the "imported" Blob Storage Container or File Share Directory.
 1. When querying the data we can use the TimeGenerated property and optional the file contents hash to group related rows which were imported at the same time.